Nick-Pixeldraft/CAD-3D/~github-Current CAD Repo/Range Finders/README.md

 - This will not give you superior accuracy.
 All values are within a allowable range; +- 1 Yard.
 Depending on how tall the animal is (On Average).
 See NOTES.png for my work.

 The Human Range Finder works in the same way.
+EDIT 11/10/25: I forgot to include that the prints must be scaled down about 25% Also math is extreamly approximate, it starts to become inaccurate past 30 yards.
+I plan to improve.